×

 • Gujarati is spoken as a national language in: India.

 You will also get to know the continents where Mongolian and Gujarati speaking countries lie.
-Based on the number of people that speak these languages, the position of Mongolian language is not available and position of Gujarati language is 23.
+Based on the number of people that speak these languages, the position of Mongolian language is 26 and position of Gujarati language is 23.
 Find all the information about these languages on Mongolian and Gujarati.

 Mongolian and Gujarati Language History